 Udaipur Rajasthan, India Travel Guide

-Kumbhalgarh Fort: A UNESCO World Heritage Site, this massive 15th-century fort features the "Great Wall of India," spanning 36 km.
-It presents strong military architecture and historical significance as Maharana Pratap's birthplace.
+Kumbhalgarh Fort: A UNESCO World Heritage Site, this massive 15th-century fort features the "Great Wall of The republic of india," spanning 36 km.
+It presents strong military architecture and its significance in history as Maharana Pratap's birthplace.

 Ranakpur Jain Temple: A stunning 15th-century Jain collection of sacred buildings crafted from white marble.
-It is known for A single,444 intricately carved pillars.
-A visit brings a peaceful and spiritually uplifting moment, often with Kumbhalgarh Fort.
+It is known for 1,444 intricately carved pillars.
+A visit brings a tranquil and spiritually uplifting moment, often with Kumbhalgarh Fort.

 Selecting between organized tours and independent travel makes a difference in your day trip journey.